fresns/docs/wiki/en-US/api/comment/follow.md

 | pageSize | Number | *optional* | Number of items per page (default 15 items) |
 | page | Number | *optional* | Page number (default 1) |

+**Request Description**

+- Returns a list of comments from my followers, based on a timeline, with the user own comments included in the `user` timeline.

 ## Return

 ```json